Post

 The allocation then computes xmalloc(4 + 0 × 40 − 1) = xmalloc(3), which allocates 3 bytes.
 The subsequent stpcpy(dlist, "dns=") writes 5 bytes: the characters d, n, s, =, and a NUL terminator.
 That is 5 bytes into a 3-byte buffer — a 2-byte heap overflow.
 The overflowed bytes are = (0x3D) at offset 3 and NUL (0x00) at offset 4.

-The while (addrs--) loop does not execute in this case: addrs-- evaluates to 0 (the value before decrement), which is false, so the loop body is skipped.
+The while (addrs--) loop does not execute in this case: addrs-- is a post-decrement, so it hands back the current value (0) and only then subtracts one, and C treats 0 as false — so the loop body is skipped.

 Scenario 2: One or more addresses (addrs ≥ 1)